 In the evening, a filling array of meal choices are on offer.
 For example, on Friday night, the food included a tasty vegetable noodle dish in soy sauce, lamb curry with rice, a cold noodle salad, cheeses, pieces of bread, and crackers, followed by some slices of deliciously good cake about an hour later.

 Throughout the day, there is a large selection of teas, coffees, plenty of still and sparkling water, Britvic juices, and Pepsi.
 In the evening, there is an additional selection of wines, champagne, and bottles of Stella Artois.
 All the alcoholic drinks are free and were still available at 9:30 pm, unlike other executive lounges in London that limit drinks to very early happy hour times.

 The lounge at the JW Grosvenor House definitely falls in my top 3 best executive lounges in London, alongside that of the Langham London and the Intercontinental Park Lane lounge.
 The advantage the JW lounge has over its competition is that you can gain access purely because of your Marriott status (free access is gained if you hold Gold or Platinum status).
-To access the executive lounges of the Intercontinental and Langham, you have to pay for a high-end room or pay an additional fee to gain access regardless of your status.
+To access the executive lounges of the Intercontinental and Langham, you must pay for a high-end room or an additional fee to gain access, regardless of your status.

 5. Hotel Romazzino, a Luxury Collection Hotel

 Sardinia is an Italian island overflowing with white-sand beaches.
 The coastline you want to visit is Sardinia’s Costa Smeralda.
 Spiaggia del Principe (Prince Beach), in a remote cove, is only around 5 minutes drive from the Hotel Romazzino, a Luxury Collection Hotel, Costa Smeralda.
 This hotel also has its own beach directly in front of the hotel, with soft sand and sparkling turquoise water.